bjacelon/Random-graph-K-theory/README.md

-This directory contains three Python scripts for the generation and analysis of random graphs, accompanying the paper The K-distribution of random graph C^*-algebras
+This directory contains four Python scripts for the generation and analysis of random graphs, accompanying the paper The K-distribution of random graph C^*-algebras
     by Bhishan Jacelon, Igor Khavkine https://arxiv.org/abs/2307.01861